The science of hit songs

 Good music can be perfectly written, yet, not match the audience.
-You can say that Mozart’s requiem is “perfectly” written – yet is will NOT fit a child’s birthday party.
+You can say that Mozart’s requiem is “perfectly” written – yet it will NOT fit a child’s birthday party.
 You can say that Happy by Pharrell Williams is “perfectly” written, but it will not fit a funeral.

 Listening to music, I first categorize it on the following 2×2 matrix:

-While there are more vectors to music, such as beat, timbre, rhythm the two axis I plot on are:
+While there are more vectors to music, such as beat, timbre, rhythm the two axis I plot are:

-- Is it a major or minor key, that dictates if this is happy or sad piece.
+- Is it a major or minor key, that dictates if this is happy or sad song.
 The BPM (beats per minutes) are usually higher in happier songs and slower in sadder ones (like ballads).